What Is Cloud Computing In Simple Terms?

-What is Cloud Computing in simple terms?
+What is Cloud Computing?
 Many explanations can be complex and full of jargon so we’re here to break things down using simple language and explain the core concepts around cloud computing and help you to understand the terminology that is used to describe this computing paradigm.

 You’ve probably heard about cloud computing in one form or another.
 Cloud computing has become the best way to deliver enterprise applications – and the ideal solution for businesses that want to launch new innovations or extend their infrastructure.
 It’s also used for many of the consumer applications you know and love such as Uber, Airbnb, Gmail, YouTube and Netflix.